skin aging (includes aging of skin appendages)

 - it has been proposed that skin aging is caused by the loss of papillary fibroblasts, which affects

-- skin elasticity (decreased skin elasticity)
+- skin elasticity (decreased skin elasticity due to loss of elastin)

 - matrix production & degradation